 Try out a soap journal.
 Always put down your recipes, ingredients, observations and anything that might be important.
 This way you will improve your recipes and the quality of your soaps while also keeping track of your previous experiments.

-At first is easier to use a soap calculator like soapcalc.com to know the amount of each ingredient to be used in your soap.
-The calculator also has some pre-determined coefficients, like the one for the water as % of the lye, which is easier at first to use it as it is, for safety reasons.
-Normally for the lye, the formula is 1 part lye and 2 parts of water, but because this usually depends on the quality, type and amount of oils you use you should only try this on your own after you are a little bit more experienced.
+At first, is easier to use a soap calculator to know the amount of each ingredient to be used in your soap.
+The calculator also has some pre-determined coefficients, like the one for the water as % of the lye, which is easier at first to use as it is, for safety reasons.
+Normally for the lye, the formula is 1 part lye and 2 parts of water, but because this usually depends on the quality, type, and amount of oils you use you should only try this on your own after you are a little bit more experienced.

-Also in the soap-calc you will see that the super-fat coefficient which actually means that your recipe will have some extra oils that will not become soap.
+If you use your soap calculator, you will also see that the super-fat coefficient which actually means that your recipe will have some extra oils that will not become soap.
 They are very useful because they will make your soap softer and more nutritious.
-At the beginning it’s better to use a coefficient of five (even though you will find out from experience that it can also be lower) because it’s of course better to have a little bit of extra oil than a little bit of extra lye that didn’t quite finish the reaction.
+In the beginning, it’s better to use a coefficient of five (even though you will find out from experience that it can also be lower) because it’s of course better to have a little bit of extra oil than a little bit of extra lye that didn’t quite finish the reaction.

-Also remember to mark your date of processing, this one is for the cold process, because you will need to know when to you will be able to use it.
+Remember to mark your date of processing, this one is for the cold process because you will need to know when you will be able to use it.